 Road trips are such an amazing way to see the world with kids and to have opportunities to explore in nature.
 But with more space than on a flight, packing for a road trip can be a bit overwhelming!
 Over the last 11 years of parenthood (and road tripping over 60,000 miles), we’ve gotten better at streamlining our road trip essentials with kids.

 Here are the things to pack for a road trip that always come with us, whether in the car or RV.
 These family road trip necessities always help our road trips with kids go much more smoothly!

 Of course, the most important thing when taking a road trip with kids is to ensure they’re properly restrained.
+This is definitely at the top of the list for baby and toddler road trip essentials!
 Be sure to check into legal requirements wherever you’re traveling in addition to the safest situation for your child.
 If you’re uncertain, child passenger safety technicians can provide invaluable advice so it’s great to check in with them.
 Here’s more on the car seats for travel that we use.